top of page

 c.
 David

-David went to the battlefront when he was a young shepherd to take food and drink.
+David went to the battlefront when he was a young lad to take food and drink.

 While there, he heard the blasphemous shouting of the Philistine giant Goliath.